OfficeDev/open-xml-docs/docs/how-to-replace-the-styles-parts-in-a-word-processing-document.md

-replace the styles or styleWithEffects part in a document, given an **XDocument** instance that contains the same part for a Word 2010 or Word 2013 document (as shown in the sample code earlier in this topic, the <span class="keyword">ExtractStylesPart</span> method can be used to obtain that instance).
+replace the styles or styleWithEffects part in a document, given an **XDocument** instance that contains the same part for a Word 2010 or Word 2013 document (as shown in the sample code earlier in this topic, the **ExtractStylesPart** method can be used to obtain that instance).
 The **ReplaceStylesPart** method accepts three parameters: the first parameter contains a string that indicates the path to the file that you want to modify.
 The second